4 Must-Try DAM Tips from Chick-Fil-A’s Visual Asset Manager

 White balance 2.0: Saving even more time in post-production

-I just recently upgraded my ExpoDisc.
-The upgrades come with the Portrait Warming Filters.
+I recently upgraded my ExpoDisc, which comes with the Portrait Warming Filters.
 This little addition saves me more steps in Adobe Lightroom and gives me more time to enjoy life.

 I have been using ExpoDisc since 2005.
-George Wallace invented ExpoDisc to help his students at San Jose State to get better exposure to Kodachrome 25.
+George Wallace invented It to help his students at San Jose State better expose themselves to Kodachrome 25.
 He studied with Ansel Adams and Minor White, where he learned to master the zone system.

-I wrote about how to use the ExpoDisc a while back, but here is the basic idea of how it works.
+I wrote about using the ExpoDisc a while back, but here is the basic idea of how it works.

 ExposDisc goes in front of the lens, and then you use it to get an incident reading rather than a reflective reading of the light.